CAUTION: Post Storm Damage to Coastal Trail

 For 218 years, the Presidio served as an army post for three nations.
 World and local events, from military campaigns to World Fairs and earthquakes, left their mark.
 Come enjoy the history and the natural beauty of the Presidio.
 Explore centuries of architecture.
 Reflect in a national cemetery.
 Walk along an historic airfield, through forests or to beaches, and admire spectacular vistas.Read More

-Newly opened Buffalo Soldiers Exhibit
+Buffalo Soldiers Exhibit at the Presidio

 Come see the Buffalo Soldiers exhibit at the Presidio Visitors Center 10-4 Thur-Sun.
 Try a cavalry saddle, feel a buffalo robe, listen to bugle calls.Read More